 Also in Jedi Academy was Alora with her two lightsabers.

 In Halo Wars, the Arbiter dual-wields energy swords.
-However, the first person games, while allowing Guns Akimbo, prevent Duel Wielding energy swords mainly because it would either be redundant or drastically overpowered.
+However, the first person games, while allowing Guns Akimbo, prevent Dual Wielding energy swords mainly because it would either be redundant or drastically overpowered.
 Same goes for the Gravity Hammer.
-Halo introduced the dual wielding of guns in the second game and continued in the third but was dropped following ODST.

 Rtas Vadam or Half-Jaw dual wields energy swords.